 - They may fail to recognize the seriousness of a problem, leading to delayed diagnosis.

-- They might mistakenly administer a diagnostic medication which alters test results resulting in a false-negative result.
+- They might mistakenly administer a diagnostic medication that alters test results resulting in a false-negative result.
 (In this case, the nurse and possibly the care center would be liable for medical malpractice).

-And this part is important: to be successful in a case of medical malpractice, one must prove that a patient suffered harm from the medical intervention.
+And this part is important: to be successful in the case of medical malpractice, one must prove that a patient suffered harm from the medical intervention.
 The types of harm that qualify include:

 - Physical pain

 - Mental anguish

 - Lost work and lost earning capacity

 Finally, if you believe you have a case, don’t forget about time limitations.
 In the State of Connecticut, “suits for damages based on negligence or medical malpractice must be filed within two years of when the injury is first sustained or discovered or in the exercise of reasonable care should have been discovered.”

 If you or a loved one is ever the victim of a surgical error, a defective drug, the improper prescription of a drug therapy, over-exposure to medical radiation, a hospital-acquired infection, a fall while in the hospital, a preventable blood clot, a misdiagnosis, or any form of medical malpractice, call a qualified Connecticut medical malpractice lawyer.
 A knowledgeable malpractice attorney can help to ensure that your rights are protected.

 RisCassi & Davis has handled hundreds of medical malpractice cases over our more than 60 years serving the people of Connecticut.